Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-03.md

 First you need to implement a `get_arg_parser()` method that returns an instance of the argument parser.
 If you're not familiar with parsing arguments, the _argparse_ library [documentation](https://docs.python.org/3/library/argparse.html) should help.
 Here, we will have a single input named `input_data`.

 #### Implement the `main()` method
-Then, implement the `main()` method to read the dataset and count the number of rows.
-The name of the actual file to load depends on which dataset you're using - if you are unsure, just find your dataset in the UI and click "Explore"; it should tell you which files are available.
+Then, implement the `main()` method to read the dataset, count the number of rows, and print the result.
+The name of the input dataset is treated as a folder.
+The name of the actual file(s) to load from that folder depends on which dataset you're using - if you are unsure, just find your dataset in the UI and click "Explore"; it should tell you which files are available.

 After you've read the dataset (feel free to just use a sample if you have chosen a large dataset), count the number of rows and print the result.
 We suggest you use `pandas` for counting rows.
 As you can see in the [component_env.yaml](../../shrike-examples/components/count_rows/component_env.yaml) file that defines the environment where the component will run, `pandas` should be available.